fonnesbeck/git_tutorial/git.md

 ---

 ^As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
-This will even happen with a single person: if we are working on a piece of software on both our laptop and a server in the lab, we could make different changes to each copy.
+This will even happen with a single person (e.g. laptop and a server).
 Version control helps us man age these conflicts by giving us tools to resolve overlapping changes.

 # Collaboration